tequila/mongodb-driver-wrapper/README.md

 ### Your code becomes more flexible:
 This library is written with the high-level code in mind.
 Currently, every application needs to have an ability to profile, what requests are sent to the database server.
-And the one of the main goals of the profiling tools is to intercept requests to the database at the lowest possible level.
+And one of the main goals of the profiling tools is to intercept requests to the database at the lowest possible level.
 Suppose you're using the official [MongoDB PHP Library](https://github.com/mongodb/mongo-php-library).
 To profile the requests, you can extend the `MongoDB\Collection` class and decorate it's calls to the `MongoDB\Driver\Manager` instance like so: